 CAPA is committed to the health and wellness of our students while they are studying abroad in Sydney.
 We maintain a comprehensive health and safety plan to ensure a safe and productive learning experience, and provide a variety of health and wellness tools and resources.

 Students can earn the Certificate in Global Business Institute in one of the following ways: five business courses; four Business courses and the Global Internship Course; three Business courses, the Global Internship Course and one of the elective course; or four Business courses and one elective course.
-Plus, take advantage of business courses taught Online in Florence and London.

 This course will introduce the impact of globalization on Sydney.
 Students will explore Sydney's development, from early Indigenous connections to Sydney as tribal country, the establishment of a colonial outpost of the British Empire, through to the multicultural metropolis it is today; examine how colonization, migration, economic modernization, and globalization have affected the city and its inhabitants; develop an understanding of changing dynamics and identities of communities within Sydney; and analyze forces that have shaped Sydney’s relationship with Asia and the rest of the world.